twajr/ckad-prep-notes/README.md

 Configuration pertains to how variable data is provided to your applications executing within k8s.
 This includes environment variables, config maps, secrets, etc. Other items that are pertinent to config are the service account and security contexts used to execute the containers.
 The below items are covered by this part of the curriculum.

 ### Config Maps / Environment Variables
-This exam is about application development and its support within Kubernetes.
+The exam is about application development and its support within Kubernetes.
 With that said, high on the list of objectives is setting up config options and secrets for your applications.
 To create the most basic confic map with a key value pair, see below.
 ```
 $ kubectl create configmap app-config --from-literal=key123=value123
 ```